karibou-ch/karibou-ml-navigation/README.md

 If you are a student and interested in working on karibou.ch project as part of GSoC then please read the information below, as well as the GSoC program information provided by Google, including the [student manual](https://developers.google.com/open-source/gsoc/resources/manual) and [timeline](https://developers.google.com/open-source/gsoc/timeline).

+* I found a great project!
+How can I contact my mentor?
+ * How to contact us. we are active on [gitter](https://gitter.im/karibou-ch/).
+Just drop by and leave us a message!
+* I have an own project idea!
+ * Superb!
+We recommend you submit your idea as a [GitHub Issues](https://github.com/karibou-ch/karibou-ml-userx/issues).

 ## Guidelines & requirements
-Potential candidates should to take a look at [GitHub Issues](issues).
+Potential candidates should to take a look at [GitHub Issues](https://github.com/karibou-ch/karibou-ml-userx/issues).
 It can help you get some idea how things would work during the GSoC.

 #### Basic requirements

+- Be pationate, reactive and technically brilliant :-)
+- Participate in regular meetings with your mentor.
+- Deliver code before the deadline
+- Get in contact with your mentors or the admins if any even remotely potential problems arise.

 Experience and familiarity with most/all of these: